zachsowerby/Parnassus_Temporary/Constitution/Constitution.md

 ##### §1

 Anything maintained in the Archive is to be published in CrossWorks, the digital publication service at the College of the Holy Cross.
+Articles may be published on additional platforms.

 ##### §2